ikechucool4real/Web-Streaming-Application/README.md

-# FlaskApp
-A simple flask application that creates a user profile and allows only registered users to stream video contents from hosted on AWS S3 via a content delivery network.
+A web streaming application that creates a user profile and allows only registered users to stream video contents from hosted on AWS S3 via a content delivery network.